rix1/GravityGame/README.md

 ### AI

-There is little AI, but some stupid green stalker is following you.
+There is little AI, but some stupid green stalker is following you.≤